Farria/2017.M1.ASP/README.md

 ### __Set 1__ [Due by 9.18 Mon 11 PM, Individual]:

 Assume that you keep throwing a coin (H/T probabilitly p/q=1-p) __until you get two heads in a row__?
 Write a python function to compute this expected number of coin throw using __Monte Carlo__ method.
 Get one answer by averaging N simulations, and obtain M answers.
-Get the mean and standard deviation increasing N with fixed M (e.g. say M=1000).
+Get the mean and standard deviation increasing N with fixed M (e.g. say N=100,200,400,800 and M=1000).
+Run the same experiment for p = 0.5, 0.25, 0.05. __Please comment on your codes so that I can understand what your code does.__

 You can find the true answer for p=q=0.5 in the [HW answer](https://github.com/PHBS/2016.M3.StoFin/blob/master/files/StoFin_HW_Solution.pdf) of Stochastic finance course.
 You can easily generalize for general p/q.